djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 ### Topology vs. Geometry

-Topology — *How things are connected*
+Topology, *How things are connected*

 **Topology** describes the **connectivity and structure** of the mesh: